Why Patience Is Rare in Option Trading

 How Traders Can Develop Patience

-2. Trade Only High-Quality Setups
+2. Trade Only Good Opportunities

-3. Avoid Social Media Comparison
+3. Avoid Comparing Yourself With Social Media Traders

 4. Use Proper Risk Management